mosaic-jasondebolt/phoenix/Phoenix/README.md

 all of which are supported by Phoenix.

 #### template-s3-ecr.json
 This is a global, non-environment specific CloudFormation template.
+This template creates an ECR repository for your projects docker images as well as several S3 buckets.
+Logging buckets are created for CodePipeline, CodeBuild, and Elastic Load Balancer Logs.
+Additional buckets are created for source code artifacts like Lambda source bundles and Phoenix CloudFormation templates.

 #### template-ssm-globals-macro.json
 This is a global, non-environment specific CloudFormation template.
+This template creates a <a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-macros.html">CloudFormation Macro</a>
+and a set of global non-environment specific SSM parameters for your Phoenix project.
+The macro is a Lambda function that pre-processes CloudFormation templates and the SSM parameters are saved into SSM parameter store.

 #### template-pipeline.json
 This is a global, non-environment specific CloudFormation template.
+This template creates a multi-environment AWS CodePipeline, GitHub webhook on the master branch, build/test/lint AWS CodeBuild jobs, and an CloudWatch rule which sends SNS notifications to the project email upon pipeline failure.
+This is one of the most important CloudFormation stacks of any Phoenix project.

 #### template-github-webhook.json
 This is a global, non-environment specific CloudFormation template.